wordofwarning/wordofwarning.org/current/2015-autumnwinter/pritchard/index.md

 *Presented by* STUN <small>*during*</small> Black Gold Arts Festival *+* Word of Warning

 ####In Brief
 A seamless landscape of flowing image, where graphics bend effortlessly around the arcs of a live dancer.
+A very human journey into the world of technology.

 ####Venue + Booking Details
 Date: Thursday 22 October 2015, 8pm
 [Venue: STUN Studio at Z-arts](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA